Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

 LAN tournaments are no stranger to the Indonesian osu! community.
-Way back in 2012, before big-name tournaments were a staple, the old guards
+Way back in 2012, before osu! conventions were a staple, the old guards of the community had hosted "[osu!
+Rhythmical Adventure Competition](https://osu.ppy.sh/community/forums/topics/98417)" — a large-scale osu! competition held in the middle of a shopping mall which was among the first (if not the first) LAN event of its kind.

 ## Tournament

-The main event of the space is the **osu!
-Philippines Quickfire Showdown 2023**.
-A lineup of confirmed players will go through a LAN tournament featuring a *Super Smash Bros.*–styled brawl format.
-The tournament will take place on day 1 and day 2, with prizes in store!
+Ascaveth Invitational Tournament 2023 is a double-elimination tournament.
+The tournament features a lineup of e as follows:

-For more information about the tournament, refer to [this wiki article](/wiki/Tournaments/oPQS/2).
+-

 ## Booth activities